December 10, 1941

 FEAF: B-17's, P-40's, and P-35's attack a convoy landing troops and equipment at Vigan and at Aparri.
 One transport at Vigan is claimed as destroyed.
 The strikes include the much publicized attack by B-17C 40-2045 piloted by Captain Colin P Kelly Jr. against a Japanese Battleship Haruna (actually heavy cruiser Ashigara) and bombardier Cpl Meyer Levin salvoed all three bombs from 22,000' and claimed one hit and observed a seaplane taking off from warship.
 In fact, no damage was sustained to Ashigara and no battleship was part of the invasion force.
-Returning B-17C 40-2045 was intercepted by A6M2 Zeros returning to Clark Field.
+Returning B-17C 40-2045 was intercepted by A6M2 Zeros from the Tainan Kokutai returning to Clark Field.
 During an explosion or crash landing Kelly Killed In Action (KIA).
-Posthumously, he earned the Distinguished Service Cross (DSC) for destroying a battleship.
-In fact, he bombed heavy cruiser ASHIGARA only scoring only near misses.
+Posthumously, he earned the Distinguished Service Cross (DSC) for destroying a "battleship".
+In fact, he bombed heavy cruiser Ashigara and only achieved near misses that caused no damage.

 USN: Aircraft from USS Enterprise attack and sink Japanese submarine I-70 north of Hawaii.
 This was one of the submarines

-used to scout the Hawaii area in connection with the surpirse attack against Pearl Harbor and was
+used to scout the Hawaii area in connection with the surprise attack against Pearl Harbor and was

 the first Japanese combatant ship sunk by United States Navy aircraft during World